ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 * [Node.js](https://nodejs.org/en/) 14.0.0+
 * npm 5.7.1+ (**note:** some npm 5+ versions were known to cause [problems](https://github.com/npm/npm/issues/16991), especially with deduplicating packages; upgrade npm when in doubt)

 Besides Node.js and npm you also need [webpack@5](https://webpack.js.org) with a few additional packages to use the framework.
 They are needed to bundle the source code.
-Read more about building CKEditor 5 in the {@link builds/guides/integration/advanced-setup CKEditor 5 builds Advanced setup} guide.
+Read more about building CKEditor 5 in the {@link installation/advanced/integrating-from-source Integrating from source} guide.

 <!-- TODO replace the link above when the Framework will get its own building guide. -->